there should be a union thread, but mainly because i just came across george will predictably being a prick in a review

 but all of that doesn't really take away from the general thrust of the article, which is good and informative, especially for a non-baseball-reading audience like the nation. whether aging curves are "real" or not (they are), they are part of the equation that ownership now uses to evaluate players and offer contracts. the current situation is untenable for anyone other than ownership - younger players get screwed (especially in the minor leagues), and then just as they gain the power to negotiate contracts with other teams, they're seen as inferior options compared to cheaper, younger (and often better) talent

 ― It is my great honor to post on this messageboard!
-(Karl Malone), Wednesday, 9 October 2019 15:01 (five months ago) link
+(Karl Malone), Wednesday, 9 October 2019 15:01 (two years ago) link

 silly question: if MLBPA goes on strike, does minor league play continue?

 ― It is my great honor to post on this messageboard!
-(Karl Malone), Wednesday, 9 October 2019 15:02 (five months ago) link
+(Karl Malone), Wednesday, 9 October 2019 15:02 (two years ago) link

 unclear, but a lot of triple-a guys with a cup of coffee are in the union